I’ve been teaching private and small group voice lessons for over 20 years and...

-I love holding space for students to grow and transform, just as my teacher did for me.
+I love holding space for students to grow and transform.

 I work to ensure that all of my students feel that they are heard and respected.

-I give my students the tools needed to grow, transform, and thrive as singers and performers in their chosen genres.
+I try to give my students the tools needed to grow, transform, and thrive as singers and performers in their chosen genres.

 I endeavor to impart deep understanding and help each student feel agency over their body and their voice.